rmishra-ror/betradar-ruby/README.md

 # Betradar

-Welcome to your new gem!
+A library that fetches odds data, Developed by [Gammastack](https://www.gammastack.com/online-sports-betting-website-development/).

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/betradar`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem